 c) that WSIS affirmed the importance of building confidence and security in the use of ICTs and the great importance of multistakeholder implementation at the international level, and established Action Line C5 (Building confidence and security in the use of ICTs), with ITU identified in the Tunis Agenda as moderator/facilitator for the action line, and that this task has been carried out by the Union in recent years, for example under the GCA;

-d) that WTDC-17 adopted the Buenos Aires Action Plan and its Objective 2, in particular Output 2.2, on building confidence and security in the use of ICTs, which identifies cybersecurity as a priority activity of the Telecommunication Development Bureau (BDT) and defines the main areas of work to be undertaken by BDT; WTDC-14 adopted Resolution 45 (Rev. Dubai, 2014), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam, calling on the Secretary-General to bring the resolution to the attention of the next plenipotentiary conference for consideration and required action, and to report the results of these main areas of work to the Council and to the Plenipotentiary Conference in 2018, as appropriate; and WTDC-17 adopted Resolution 69 (Rev. Buenos Aires, 2017), on facilitating the creation of national CIRTs, particularly for developing countries, and cooperation between them;
+d) that WTDC-22 adopted the Kigali Action Plan and its ITU-D Priorities, in particular the ITU-D priority on inclusive and secure telecommunications/ICTs for sustainable development with the aim to provide support for Member States to achieve secure Telecommunications/ICTs for digital development for all; WTDC-22 adopted Resolution 45 (Rev. Kigali, 2022), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam, calling on the Secretary-General to bring the resolution to the attention of the next plenipotentiary conference for consideration and required action, and to report the results of these main areas of work to the subsequent Council meetings and to Plenipotentiary Conferences, as appropriate; and WTDC-22 adopted Resolution 69 (Rev. Kigali, 2022), on facilitating the creation of national CIRTs, particularly for developing countries, and cooperation among them;

-e) that the Buenos Aires Declaration adopted by WTDC-17 declares: "that building trust, confidence and security in the use of telecommunications/ICTs as well as personal data protection are priorities, with the need for international cooperation and coordination between governments, relevant organizations, private companies and entities in building capacity and exchanging best practices for the development of related public policies and legal, regulatory and technical measures that address, inter alia, personal data protection, and that stakeholders should work together to ensure the reliability and security of ICT networks and services";
+e) that the Kigali Declaration adopted by WTDC-22 declares that: "In the digital era, universal, secure and affordable broadband connectivity is indispensable and provides opportunities for boosting productivity and efficiency, ending poverty, improving livelihoods and ensuring that sustainable development becomes a reality for all.
+Continuing to build confidence, trust and security in the use of telecommunications/ICTs remains of vital importance.";

-f) that, to support the creation of national CIRTs in Member States where these are needed and are currently absent, WTSA-16 adopted Resolution 58 (Rev. Dubai, 2012), on encouraging the creation of national CIRTs, particularly for developing countries; and WTDC-17 adopted Resolution 69 (Rev. Buenos Aires, 2017), on facilitating the creation of national CIRTs, including CIRTs responsible for government-to-government cooperation, particularly for developing countries, cooperation among them, and the importance of coordination among all relevant organizations;
+f) that, to support the creation of national CIRTs in Member States where these are needed and are currently absent, WTSA-22 adopted Resolution 58 (Rev. Geneva, 2022), on encouraging the creation of national CIRTs, particularly for developing countries; and WTDC-22 adopted Resolution 69 (Rev. Kigali, 2022), on facilitating creation of national CIRTs, including CIRTs responsible for government-to-government cooperation, particularly for developing countries, cooperation among them, and the importance of coordination among all relevant organizations;

 g) § 15 of the Tunis Commitment, which states: "Recognizing the principles of universal and non-discriminatory access to ICTs for all nations, the need to take into account the level of social and economic development of each country, and respecting the development-oriented aspects of the information society, we underscore that ICTs are effective tools to promote peace, security and stability, to enhance democracy, social cohesion, good governance and the rule of law, at national, regional and international levels.
 ICTs can be used to promote economic growth and enterprise development.
 Infrastructure development, human capacity building, information security and network security are critical to achieve these goals.
 We further recognize the need to effectively confront challenges and threats resulting from use of ICTs for purposes that are inconsistent with objectives of maintaining international stability and security and may adversely affect the integrity of the infrastructure within States, to the detriment of their security.
 It is necessary to prevent the abuse of information resources and technologies for criminal and terrorist purposes, while respecting human rights", and that the challenges created by this misuse of ICT resources have only continued to increase since WSIS;